StoglRobotics/ros_team_workspace/templates/package/_append_to_README_ROS_Intro.md

 > **NOTE:** If you do not use Docker in the current workflow you can skip this section and jump to [Install and Build](#install-and-build)

 We usually use a separate [Docker](https://docs.docker.com/) container for each of the projects/workspaces we work on.
-A tool which simplifies the creation of Docker based workspaces it [ros_team_workspace](https://github.com/StoglRobotics/ros_team_workspace/tree/master).
-Besides ton of documentation on [ROS](https://docs.ros.org/en/rolling/index.html) and [Docker](https://docs.docker.com/) that can be found in internet, the [ros_team_workspace tool](https://github.com/StoglRobotics/ros_team_workspace/tree/master) and its [documentation](https://rtw.stoglrobotics.de/master/index.html) targeted towards developers.
+An internal tool from [Stogl Robotics](https://stoglrobotics.de) called [Ros Team Workspace (RTW)](https://rtw.stoglrobotics.de) simplifies the creation and work with  Docker based workspaces.
+The tool is targeted toward developers.

 Installation of docker depends on the operating system you are using.
 Instructions can be found here: [Windows](https://docs.docker.com/desktop/install/windows-install/), [Mac](https://docs.docker.com/desktop/install/mac-install/) and [Linux](https://docs.docker.com/desktop/install/linux-install/).

 ### Quick Start Using ROS with Docker (ros_team_workspace)

-You can easily [setup a new Docker based workspace](https://github.com/StoglRobotics/ros_team_workspace/tree/master) with:
+Using [Ros Team Workspace (RTW)](https://rtw.stoglrobotics.de) you can easily with the following command:
 ```
 setup-ros-workspace-docker WS_FOLDER_NAME ROS_DISTRO
 ```